Blog

 ```=STRINGTEMPLATE(Sheet1!$B$1)```

 In our example, Sheet1!$B$1 is the location of our subject email template.
 Make sure you replace this with your own cell location if it is different, otherwise the formula will not work.
-Also, remember to anchor the cell reference, as all rows will use the same template cell.
+Anchor the cell reference with $, as all rows will use the same template cell.

-You should now have a subject column that looks like this.
-Notice how the payment deadline is dynamic.
+1. You should now have a subject column that looks like this.
+Notice how the payment deadline is dynamic based on the contents of column C.

 ```=STRINGTEMPLATE(Sheet1!$B$2)```